DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Results

 DIRESA has been compared with PCA and state-of-the-art DR methods for two conceptual models, Lorenz '63 and MAOOAM, and significantly outperforms them in terms of distance (ordering) preservation KPIs and reconstruction fidelity.
 We have also shown that the latent components have a physical meaning as the dominant modes of variability in the system.
 DIRESA correctly identifies the major coupled modes associated with the low-frequency variability of the coupled ocean-atmosphere system.

-In addition to the present study, we provide an open-source Python package, based on Tensorflow \cite{tensorflow2015-whitepaper}, to build DIRESA models with convolutional and/or dense layers with one line of code \cite{depaepe2024diresa}.
+In addition to the present study, we provide an open-source Python package, based on Tensorflow \citep{tensorflow2015-whitepaper}, to build DIRESA models with convolutional and/or dense layers with one line of code \citep{depaepe2024diresa}.
 On top of that, the package allows the use of custom encoder and decoder submodels to build a DIRESA model.
 The DIRESA package acts as a meta-model, which can use submodels with various kinds of layers, such as attention layers, and more complicated designs, such as graph neural networks or hybrid quantum neural networks.
 Thanks to its extensible design, the DIRESA framework can handle more complex data types, such as three-dimensional, graph, or unstructured data.

+In the future, we will use the DIRESA DR method on real-world datasets such as weather radar data or reanalysis data.
+Thanks to the flexibility of the neural encoder, we expect the highest benefit compared to PCA and other traditional DR methods on datasets originating from systems with an attractor spanning a strongly nonlinear, lower-dimensional subspace.
+Large-scale atmospheric dynamics, quantified by daily sea level pressure fields, are an example of such a system \citep{faranda2017dynamical}.
+For a purely stochastic system in which the attractor does not span a lower-dimensional subspace, we do not expect DIRESA to perform better than other DR methods.
+A prerequisite for using DIRESA is that the training dataset is large enough, which is less necessary for PCA.

-Its flexibility and robust performance make DIRESA an indispensable new tool in weather and climate science.
-It has all the assets to become the method of choice to distil meaningful low-dimensional representations from the ever-increasing volumes of high-resolution climate data, for applications ranging from analog retrieval to attribution studies.
+We believe that DIRESA's flexibility and robust performance give it all the assets to become a useful tool to distil meaningful low-dimensional representations from the ever-increasing volumes of high-resolution climate data.